Kajabi/kajabi-guides/style/ruby/README.md

 # Ruby Style Guide

 This is a brand new work in progress.
-Do not rely on this yet.

 Based on [Chris Neukirchen's Ruby Style Guide](http://github.com/chneukirchen/styleguide/).